 The Journal of Conservative Dentistry (ISSN - 0972-0707) is the official journal of the Indian Association of Conservative Dentistry and Endodontics (IACDE).
 Our journal publishes scientific articles, case reports, short communications, invited reviews and comparative studies evaluating materials and methods in the fields of Conservative Dentistry, Dental Materials and Endodontics.
-The JCD has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
+J Conserv Dent has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
 Effective communication with this diverse readership requires careful attention to writing style.

 Authors are requested to read the author instructions thoroughly prior to preparation of the manuscript.
 The journal will follow to a great extent the "Uniform requirements for Manuscripts submitted to Biomedical Journal" developed by International Committee of Medical Journal Editors (April 2010).
 Both, the uniform requirements and the requirements of Journal of Conservative Dentistry have been briefed below.

 The Editorial Process

 All manuscripts received are duly acknowledged.
 A Technical Editor will review all the submitted manuscripts initially.
 Those manuscripts that are not prepared based on the author guidelines will be resent for technical modification prior to review process.
 Manuscripts that pass through this initial screening process will be sent to two or more expert external reviewers and this is a mutually blinded process.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 The reviewer’s comments on revision/acceptance / rejection of the manuscript will be communicated to the author in eight to ten weeks.
 Manuscripts with insufficient originality, serious scientific flaws, or non-contribution to existing knowledge have a lesser chance of acceptance.
 Articles accepted would be copy edited for grammar, punctuation, print style, and format.
 Page proofs will be sent to the corresponding author, which has to be returned within five days.
-Correction received after that period may not be included.
+Corrections received after that period may not be included.